Implications of Computerized Intelligence on Interstellar Travel

-This is an op-ed article I had published on H+ Magazine's website in September 2011 (the appendices were not included in the published version).
+This is an op-ed article published by H+ Magazine (the appendices were not included in the published version).

 Daedalus, by Adrian Mann, used with permission

 The Defense Advanced Research Projects Agency (DARPA) recently announced the 100 Year Starship project , an effort to encourage long-term thinking about the realistic prospects of interstellar travel, specifically with the goal of devising a workable mission-plan within the next century.
 This bold call to action is exciting, but let us consider the more plausible scenarios under which such a venture might eventually occur.
 Doing so should help us orient our efforts toward those proposals with the greatest likelihood of success.